 Embrace Non-Binary Thinking

-As humans, we tend to think in very binary terms.
+As humans, we think in very binary terms.

-But life is full of shades of gray, not to mention a slew of other colors!
+But life is full of shades of gray, not to mention many other colors!

-What does non-binary thinking look like when it comes to decision-making?
+What does non-binary thinking look like for decision-making?

 Here is an example: